Estimated Reading Time: 15 mins

 Image by Cottonbro studio on pexels

-This isn’t the first time (and probably won’t be the last) that I go through this experience, but I’ve made a note to self for future reference.
+This isn’t the first (and probably won’t be the last) time I go through this experience, but I’ve made a note to self for future reference.

 The closer my period gets, the worse the PMDD symptoms.